atiyakhan15/Pneumonia-Detection-Using-Deep-Learning/README.md

 # 🩺Postdoctoral Technical Challenge: AI Medical Imaging System

-This repository contains a complete end-to-end AI system developed as part of the 7-Day Postdoctoral Technical Challenge on AI Medical Imaging, Visual Language Models, and Semantic Retrieval.
+This repository contains a complete end-to-end AI system developed as part of the Challenge on AI Medical Imaging, Visual Language Models, and Semantic Retrieval.

 The system integrates three interconnected tasks using the PneumoniaMNIST (MedMNIST v2) dataset: